Hemant-Mulchandani/Rubiks-Cube-Face-Detection-Model/README.md

 * **Important-**
   Throughout the rest of the tutorial, execution of any commands in a ***Terminal*** window should be done after the Anaconda virtual environment has been activated!

+## GPU Support (Optional)
+  Although using a GPU to run TensorFlow is not necessary, the computational gains are substantial.
+Therefore, if your machine is equipped with a compatible CUDA-enabled GPU, it is recommended that you follow the steps listed below to install the relevant libraries necessary to enable TensorFlow to make use of your GPU.

+By default, when TensorFlow is run it will attempt to register compatible GPU devices.
+If this fails, TensorFlow will resort to running on the platform’s CPU.
+This can also be observed in the printout shown in the previous section, under the “Verify the install” bullet-point, where there are a number of messages which report missing library files (e.g. ` Could not load dynamic library 'cudart64_101.dll'; dlerror: cudart64_101.dll not found `)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/89768465/194772094-c56c292f-c245-47c1-8d46-9b4c9305afb0.gif">